Audio 1. WELCOME. LA BLANCA LOOKOUT.

 Audio 3.
 THE HILLOCKS OF THE THREE BROTHERS AND THE MILLITARY BARRACKS.

-We find ourselves in the region of “Los Tres Hermanos” (The Three Brothers), which is a striking example of how varied erosion--that is to say the erosion of some materials at a faster rate than others-- has resulted in the formation of both higher elevations (hillocks or hills)—and where most of the ground has been carved lower and lower—all in the same area.
+We find ourselves with the audioguide in the region of “Los Tres Hermanos” (The Three Brothers), which is a striking example of how varied erosion--that is to say the erosion of some materials at a faster rate than others-- has resulted in the formation of both higher elevations (hillocks or hills)—and where most of the ground has been carved lower and lower—all in the same area.
 The closeness of the three hills allows one to see how the layers of strata continue to flow smoothly from one to another.
 One can use the imagination to rebuild a larger mountain of which only the hillocks known as the Three Brothers remain.

 With the leftmost hillock, we can see its use in livestock farming, as there is a corral at its base.
 On occasion, we can see griffon vultures perched on the highest points of sandstone, waiting for the farmer to dispose of any carcasses.